Skip to main content

 Chemicals (£1 per bottle)

-Ilford DD Developer - Film Developer (100ml)
+Ilford DD Film Developer (100ml)

-Ilford PQ Universal Developer - Paper Developer (100ml)
+Ilford PQ Universal Paper Developer (100ml)

-Fotospeed SB50 Odourless Stop Bath - Film and Paper Stop Bath (50ml)
+Ilford Ilfostop Film and Paper Stop Bath (50ml)

-Ilford Hypan Fixer - Film and Paper Fixer (100ml)
+Ilford Hypan Film and Paper Fixer (100ml)

 These are available to purchase in bottles on the day of your booking.